Museum of the American Revolution Installs Bronze Sculptural Panels Depicting Iconic Revolutionary Moments

 Sword of Revolutionary War General Hugh Mercer Presented to Museum by St. Andrew’s Society of Philadelphia

 PHILADELPHIA, Jan.
 12, 2017 — A sword that belonged to General Hugh Mercer, a fallen hero of the American Revolution and a close friend of George Washington, was presented to the Museum of the American Revolution by the St. Andrew’s Society of Philadelphia at a ceremony today, Jan.
 12, the 240th anniversary of Mercer’s death.
-The sword will be on display at the new Museum when it opens to the public on April 19, 2017.

 Washington’s Tent is the Centerpiece of the Museum’s Collection